 8. A new stage of the cycle involves the new negator, itself a fusion of the oldest negation plus an existential verb, and a form of the very same verb wnn, leading to the collocation nn wn.
 For reasons that are still unclear, nn also began to be written bn.

-9. nn wn fuses into mn, which also extends from existential constructions to constructions with stative predicates and some verbal predicates.
+9. The collocation nn wn fuses into mn, which also extends from existential constructions to constructions with stative predicates and some verbal predicates.

-2.1 A reconstructed Type C and a transitional type C-A he negation ni in Egyptian
+2.1 A reconstructed Type C and a transitional type C-A: The negation ni in Proto-Egyptian

 Egyptian documentation begins at a point when a transition between a type C and a type A is already happening in the language.
-However, it is possible at least partially reconstruct the phase preceding the most ancient historical data.
+However, it is possible to at least partially reconstruct the phase immediately preceding the most ancient historical data.
 In Proto-Egyptian, as one may call it, ‘there is a special negative existential predicate, which is identical to the verbal negator’.
-The form of the negator is generally transliterated as ni Its use as a negative existential left traces in the oldest documentation, although ni is not limited to this construction in historical times
+The form of the negator is generally transliterated as ni.
+Its use as a negative existential left traces in the oldest documentation, although ni is not limited to this construction in historical times:

 (1) Old Egyptian (Egyptian [Afro-Asiatic], Egypt)